 Humans are, by nature, very visual beings; a picture can be worth 1000 words, so long as you have the right image.
 Images are so important in social media because they allow you to communicate more with your audience; your followers get to see more of you, creating a personal feel to your business and can allow them insight into the activities and daily running of your business.
 With images, you can tell a story or express a thought much better than a written article ever could.

 We often hear that business owners struggle with social media image creation to accompany their posts.
-As part of our 10 ways to marketing your business for under £100, we can create a set of 10 images for a fixed fee of £99, that will reflect your brand for you to use across your social media as you see fit.
+As part of our Social Media Essentials Club, we help with content creation, that will reflect your brand for you to use across your social media as you see fit.

 Using relevant images on social media allows you to gain attention, build loyalty, communicate vital information, and increase engagement.
 In simple terms, when you stay consistent and connect images with your marketing messages, your brand will have more staying power.